guitarvydas/basicdasl/pseudo/2021-05-16-Software Components 101 Part 10 Revisit Diagrams.md

 We prefix _all_ existing references with "v/y/z/" in the current set of diagrams (`diagrams.opml` and the `.cod` file).

+[In a non-bootstrap version we would not allow diagrams nested inside of diagrams (they would be drawn in separate diagrams), hence, the name-nesting, v/y/z/..., would not be needed]

 <script src="https://utteranc.es/client.js"
         repo="guitarvydas/guitarvydas.github.io"